Who we are

 b.
 The venue details will be available online at the time of booking.

 c.
 We reserve the right not to open a Public Venue if there are not enough bookings.
 In this case, we will offer an appointment at an alternative venue.

 d.
-Public Venues for practical exams (except Performance Grades) have:
+Public Venues for face-to-face instrumental and singing exams (including Practical Grades) have:

 - a waiting room (or area);

 - an exam room which is, where possible, out of hearing of the waiting room;